gluten free

 I’ve got sole…

 I was the lucky and happy recipient of an “over-purchase” of fresh fillet of sole and banana leaves after Wednesday night’s cooking class at Les Gourmettes.
 That meant that Thursday’s dinner was on the table in less than 10 minutes!
 Fresh banana leaves are available at Asian markets, and are very inexpensive, give them a try!
 The leaves tear easily, so it is important to quickly pass them over an open flame to make them more pliable and easier to handle.
 The exposure to heat brightens them and releases the leaf’s natural oils and fragrance.
-When steamed, the leaves tend to loose their vibrant green color and turn a darker shade of olive green.
+When steamed, the leaves tend to lose their vibrant green color and turn a darker shade of olive green.
 Click here to make the chipotle mayonnaise, if you don’t already have some on hand.

 [Read more →]